hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-OnChainPrivacy.md

     In the Orion logs for Orion 1 and Orion 2, `PrivacyGroupNotFound` errors are displayed.
 The errors are expected behaviour and occur because private transactions check offchain and onchain to find the privacy group for a private transaction.

+## Adding and removing members

+To add and remove members from an onchain privacy group, use the `addToPrivacyGroup` and `removeFromPrivayGroup` methods in the [web3.js-eea library](https://github.com/PegaSysEng/web3js-eea) client library.

+!!! note
+    When a member is added, all existing group transactions are pushed to the new member.
+If there are a large number of existing transactions, pushing the transactions may take some time.